Dr. med. Dirk Manski

 Overview of Treatment Options

-See also the following flowchart of the treatment options of bladder cancer.
+See the flowchart below for the treatment options of bladder cancer.

-Flowchart of the treatment options of bladder cancer.
+Flowchart of the treatment options for bladder cancer.
 Risk classification of superficial bladder carcinoma is done according to table simple risk stratification, EORTC risk classification 1 and tab.
 EORTC risk classification 2.
 Solid arrows: first choice.
-Dotted arrows: alternatives for contraindications.
+Dotted arrows: alternatives in case of contraindications or lack of availability.
+EV=Enfortumab Vedotin, Pembro=Pembrolizumab, Gem/Cis=Gemcitabine/Cisplatin, Gem/Carbo=Gemcitabine/Carboplatin.

 bladder cancer therapy flowchart